nervosnetwork/rfcs/rfcs/0050-vm-syscalls-3/0050-vm-syscalls-3.md

 ### Spawn example

-Suppose we write a dependency library, the function of this library is very simple: receive parameters, then concatenates the parameters together and return to the caller.
+Consider the creation of a dependency library with a straightforward function that receives parameters, concatenates them, and subsequently returns the resulting string to the caller.

 **lib_strcat.c**